 Task Privileges Run a design.
-Read and execute Overwrite an existing version of an output document.
+Execute and either read, secure read, or visible Overwrite an existing version of an output document.
 Visible and delete Assign or revoke access to a document.
 Visible and grant

 How to set job privileges

 On Schedule-Privileges, perform the following tasks: